From idyllic islands to the only country to have all five vowels in its name, these are the most interesting facts about Mozambique.

 18. From 1977 to 1992, Mozambique was embroiled in a civil war that caused over a million deaths and saw a number of human rights violations.

-19. Mozambique is home to over 200 species of mammal, nearly 600 bird species and almost 6,000 plant species, of which 250 are believed to be endemic.
+19. Mozambique is home to more than 200 species of mammal, 720 bird species and 6,000 plant species, of which 330 are believed to be endemic.

 20. Gorongosa National Park used to be one of Southern Africa’s best wildlife parks with 2,200 elephants, 200 lions, and 14,000 African buffalo among many other big mammals.
 However, during the civil war, the wildlife was decimated.
 Today, the Gorongosa National Park is rebuilding and now has more than 650 elephants now.